sensu/sensu-docs/content/sensu-go/5.1/getting-started/get-started.md

 ---
 title: "Get started with Sensu"
 linkTitle: "Get Started with Sensu"
 description: "It’s easy to get started with Sensu Go.
-Download the sandbox, install our open source monitoring software, or try our enterprise features.
+Download the sandbox, install our flexible monitoring software, and try our enterprise features.
 Get started with Sensu today."
 version: "5.1"
 weight: 1
 product: "Sensu Go"